Installing Veeam Backup for Google Cloud Platform

 To install Veeam Backup for GCP, do the following:

-- Log in to Google Cloud Marketplace using credentials of a GCP service account that you plan to use to install Veeam Backup for GCP.
+- Log in to Google Cloud Marketplace using credentials of a Google account that has the Editor role granted.

 - Click Explore Marketplace.